StackVista/stackstate-docs/configure/topology/event-handlers.md

 The variables and properties described below can be used in async event handler functions.

 The `view` properties listed below can be used in **async** event handler functions, they return details of the view the event handler is in.
-- `view.name` - the view name.
+- `view.name` - returns the view name.
-- `view.description` - the view description.
+- `view.description` - returns the view description.
 - `view.query` -  returns an STQL query of the view.
 - `view.identifier` -
 - `view.tags` -